AKSW/transform-bvl-pages-to-csv-file/README.md

-# Transformator to create CSV file out of pages from Behindertenverband Leipzig e.V.
+# Enriched CSV version of the building database from Behindertenverband Leipzig e.V.

-This repository contains a simple PHP script, which transforms pages about places in Leipzig and their degree of accessibility into a single CSV file (in German).
-These pages are being provided by the [Behindertenverband Leipzig e.V](http://www.le-online.de/).
+This repository contains a simple PHP script, which transforms an exported CSV file with building information to an enriched version.
+It contains further information and normalized strings.
+Information are about buildings located in Leipzig and their degree of accessibility.
+The source data is being provided by the [Behindertenverband Leipzig e.V](http://www.le-online.de/).

-The following pages are covered currently:
+The following areas are covered currently:
 * Education: http://www.le-online.de/bildung.htm
 * Services: http://www.le-online.de/dienst.htm
 * Restaurants: http://www.le-online.de/gast.htm